centerionware/external_services/readme.md

 And this generates all the manifests for all the things.

 348 lines was the largest definition I had for a specific set of ingresses, and this replaced it with 56(+9) lines of specification (centerionware-ingress in the examples).
+This doesn't include the middlewares required for this part for either side.
+Middlewares definitions with this are also made smaller but by a fixed amount.

 Technically the `type: ExternalName` isn't used either, they're all ExternalName services so that's one more line that can be removed.